Spencer Steer Preview, Player Props: Reds vs. Mariners

 Spencer Steer At The Plate

-- Steer has had at least one RBI in 39.3% of his games this year (53 of 135), with more than one RBI 19 times (14.1%).
-He has also accounted for three or more of his team's runs in four contests.
+- Steer has picked up an RBI in 39.0% of his games this season, with more than one RBI in 14.0% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.